Nicolás Gaitán: Dalian Yifang

-On 26 February 2018, along with teammate Yannick Carrasco, Gaitán joined Chinese Super League newcomers Dalian Yifang, which was also hold by Atlético Madrid's partial owner Wanda Group.
+On 26 February 2018, along with teammate Yannick Carrasco, Gaitán joined Chinese Super League newcomers Dalian Yifang, which was also owned by Atlético Madrid's partial owner Wanda Group.
 On 3 March, he made his Chinese league debut in an 8–0 away loss to Shanghai SIPG.
 He temporarily lost consciousness and was taken to hospital following an elbowing from Li Lei during a league match against Beijing Guoan on 16 March 2018.
 On 7 April 2018, he scored his first goal in China as well as assisted Wang Jinxian's goal in a 2–2 home draw with Chongqing Dangdai Lifan.

 Later career

 On 14 March 2019, Gaitán signed for MLS side Chicago Fire on a free transfer for one season, with a club option until 2020.

 On 31 January 2020, Gaitán joined Lille in France on a six-month contract until the end of the season.
 Gaitán left the Lille in June, having played only four games before the season was suspended due to the coronavirus pandemic.

 On 11 August 2020, Gaitán signed for Portuguese club Braga on a one-year deal with an option for a further year, that season they won the Taça de Portugal.

 After his one-year contract with Braga ended he signed for Uruguayan side Peñarol where he joined former teammate and friend Maxi Pereira, at the end of 2021 they celebrated winning the league.

-On 31 January 2022, after already reaching an agreement with his previous club to end their contract, Paços de Ferreira and Gaitán reached a deal for a six-month contract with an option for a further year, Paços is the third portuguese club Gaitán as represented.
+On 31 January 2022, after already reaching an agreement with his previous club to end their contract, Paços de Ferreira and Gaitán reached a deal for a six-month contract with an option for a further year.
+At the end of the 2022–23 season, following Paços' relegation to the Liga Portugal 2, Gaitán left the club.

+On 20 July 2024, Gaitán returned to Argentina to join Sarmiento, signing a contract until the end of 2025.